 Got weeds?
 Get rid of them or get cited.
 As much as we love the much needed rain the monsoon season brings, we’re not the only ones who welcome it – the weeds that literally sprout everywhere overnight love it too.
-And thanks to three days of constant rain last week, weeds will be popping up all over the place in the days to come.
-It’s the very reason the city’s code compliance trucks are going to be driving around seven days a week for the next month and a half.
-The city wants to make sure your yard hasn’t been overrun by weeds.
-Failure to keep up with your yard could result in a citation.
+And thanks to all the moisture we’ve had lately, those pesky undesirable plants are going to start multiplying.
+Therefore, the city wants you to make sure you don’t let your yard get overrun by weeds.

 City code says grass and weeds are not allowed to be taller than one foot, although in a TV interview I saw on one of the news stations, the City Supervisor for Code Compliance said officers aren’t just looking at the height; they’re looking at how widespread those weeds are when handing out tickets.

 He also said your responsibility doesn’t end with your front and back yard.
 Property owners also have an obligation to take care of unsightly grass and weeds in the area between the curb and sidewalk, as well as the alley way behind your house.
 If you fail to control the overgrowth and one of the compliance guys driving around takes notice, you’ll either be warned, cited, or both.
 If you don’t comply after that, the city will be happy to send a crew over and clean it up for you, then send you the bill.

 To read up on the compliance codes — or to rat out one of your neighbors — hit up the Environmental Services common code violations brochure.